Dr Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

 Title of Thesis: ‘We wrapped him in cotton wool.’
 A qualitative study examining the healthcare experience of parents following the burn or scald injury of their child and the effect of the Injury on the family.

-Elaine’s programme of research has an overarching focus on service organisation and delivery with an emphasis on investigating nursing leadership in the community setting, person centred care and people’s experiences of health and healthcare services including midwifery care.
+Elaine’s programme of research has an overarching focus on public health and also service organisation and delivery.
+Recent work has an emphasis on investigating nursing leadership in the community setting, person centred care and people’s experiences of health and healthcare services including midwifery care.
 The overarching main aims of the programme of research are to improve quality of care and patient safety.
 Recent research examines student fitness to practise and raising concerns in clinical practice.
 She undertakes this research through qualitative and mixed methods approaches.
 Elaine’s experience and work in community nursing and primary care services connects research at the interface between health and social care alongside that of nursing education.
+See Research Profile http://edin.ac/1rndloc

-Her research examines the links between research and nursing practice, people’s experiences of health and healthcare services, particularly community services, nursing education and midwifery practice.
+The research focus is to examine the links between research and nursing practice, people’s experiences of health and healthcare services, particularly community services, nursing education and midwifery practice.

-Recent completed research led by Elaine as PI includes two studies which identify 1) good practice in Fitness to Practise (FtP) processes in pre-registration nursing education in the 11 Higher Education Institutions (HEIs) in Scotland and 2) Students’ and Mentors’ Understandings of Fitness to Practice (FtP) Processes in Pre-registration Nursing Programmes in Scotland.
+Nursing Education research completed led by Elaine as PI includes two studies which identify 1) good practice in Fitness to Practise (FtP) processes in pre-registration nursing education in the 11 Higher Education Institutions (HEIs) in Scotland and 2) Students’ and Mentors’ Understandings of Fitness to Practice (FtP) Processes in Pre-registration Nursing Programmes in Scotland.
 The reports from this qualitative research are available from the funder NHS Education Scotland.

 Elaine also recently led as PI two research projects examining 1) student nurses’ perspectives of users and carer involvement in practice assessment in pre-registration programmes in the 11 Higher